Code360In/katacoda-scenarios-32/docker-mysql-server/step3.md

 `docker cp  sakila-db/ mysql:/`{{execute}}

-In the mysql client inside the mysql container, unip the scripts to create the sample DB.
+In the mysql client inside the mysql container, unzip the scripts to create the sample DB.

 `docker exec -it mysql mysql -u root -p12345`{{execute}}